timorthi/MonsterInfoBot/README.md

 - Added functionality where bot deletes post if comment score <=-1.

 **4.8.14**
+- Creates commentid.txt if not found in local directory.
 Merged pull request by @icbat:
 - Factoring out code and placed them into functions
 - Prepping code for implementation of new functions

-- Creates commentid.txt if not found in local directory.

-Running locally
+Running Locally
 ===============

 1. Fork/clone the project